denoland/std/testing/README.md

 ### Faking time

 Say we have a function that has time based behavior that we would like to test.
-With real time, that could cause test's to take much longer than they should.
+With real time, that could cause tests to take much longer than they should.
 If you fake time, you could simulate how your function would behave over time starting from any point in time.
 Below is an example where we want to test that the callback is called every second.